Generic selectors

 Most healthy people do well abstaining from all food and drink for fasts lasting less than a few days.
 However, fasting longer than several days may require at least some water.
 For those with adverse health risks, abstaining from all food and drink for even a few hours could be a serious issue.
 Diabetics, for example, might require small amounts of fruit or juice to prevent blood sugar levels from becoming critical.

-The example of Daniel’s fast establishes the principle that some fasts require minimum amounts of food or drink to prevent adverse health consequences.
+The example of Daniel’s fast establishes the principle that some fasts require minimum amounts of food or drink to prevent serious adverse health consequences.
 However, subsistence rations can result in serious problems even for normally healthy individuals if continued long enough.
 In all regards, lengthy fasts or adverse health risks may require a person to take medications or small amounts of food or drink.

 Fasting Is Afflicting the Body